sui-foundation/enoki-example-app/README.md

 # Enoki Example App
 This is a simple, one-page app that integrates with Mysten Lab's Enoki.
-The live demo can be foud [here](https://enoki-example-app.vercel.app).
+The live testnet demo can be foud [here](https://enoki-example-app.vercel.app).

 ## Table of Contents
 - [Enoki Example App](#enoki-example-app)